-Bunker Hill Returns from Deployment
+Bunker Hill Returns From Deployment

-SAN DIEGO (July 8, 2020) - Sailors man the rails as the guided-missile cruiser USS Bunker Hill (CG 52) returns to Naval Base San Diego after a six-month deployment in support of maritime security operations and theater security cooperation efforts in the U.S. 7th Fleet areas of operation.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Woody S. Paschall)
+SAN DIEGO (July 8, 2020) – Sonar Technician (Surface) 1st Class Richard Bias, a native of Houston, Texas kisses his wife after the guided-missile cruiser USS Bunker Hill (CG 52) returned to Naval Base San Diego after a six-month deployment in support of maritime security operations and theater security cooperation efforts in the U.S. 7th Fleet areas of operation.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Alex Millar)

 |Date Taken: